 3. Funding landscape

 There are always people out there who will fund your start-up, but finding them is the challenge.
 It’s helpful to understand the sources of funding you have available, which ones are right for you and when you’ll need them.
-You’ll most likely raise a few times, little and often is best (see ‘full-time job’ quote above!), so building the right relationships is key.
+You’ll most likely raise a few times - smaller amounts are often the best route (see ‘full-time job’ quote above!), so building the right relationships is key.

 Whether you find your ideal investor through friends, databases, events or online research, you want people who are genuinely interested in going into business with you.
 Even on a first contact, expect them to ask questions about the product, the market and your strategy, and keep in mind that your approach will be different depending on the type of investors you’ll reach out to.